BlazejRadzik/Q-Fin-Portfolio/04_Quantitative_Analysis/README.md

-# 📉 Macro-Quantitative Analysis
+# Macro-Quantitative Analysis

 This module focuses on macroeconomic indicators and yield curve dynamics.
 It primarily tracks the spread between long-term government bonds and short-term interbank rates.

-## 🔍 Featured: Yield Curve Inversion Tracker
+## Yield Curve Inversion Tracker
 The `yield_curve_inversion.py` script visualizes the spread between the Polish 10Y Bond Yield and the WIBOR 3M rate.

 ### Key Insights: